Zapier feature snapshot

 - If your testing was successful and you’re happy with your setup, toggle the Zap to On to get the data flowing.

-After you’ve successfully connected your Zapier integration, Stitch will continuously replicate your webhook data into your data warehouse.
+After you’ve successfully connected your Zapier integration, Stitch will continuously replicate your webhook data into your destination.

-Because Zapier data is sent to Stitch in real-time, this means that only new records are replicated to your data warehouse.
+Because Zapier data is sent to Stitch in real-time, this means that only new records are replicated to your destination.
 Most webhook-based integrations don’t retain historical data due to this as-it-happens approach.

 If you simply want the latest version of the object - or objects, if you elected to track more than one during the setup - in the integration’s table (